IBM/ibm-storage-odf-block-driver/docs/configuring/known_issues.md

 $ oc project openshift-storage
 3. List all pods in namespace by running:  <br>
 $ oc get pods
-Look for a pod with prefix: odf-operator-controller-manager*
+Look for a pod with prefix: odf-operator-controller-manager-*
-4. Delete the pod by running:  <br>
+4. Delete the pod found in the previous step by running:  <br>
-$ oc delete pod <df-operator-controller-manager-pod-name>
+$ oc delete pod {odf-operator-controller-manager-*}
 5. The pod will be recreated automatically, verify pod creation by running:  <br>
-$ oc get pods
+$ oc get pods | grep odf-operator-controller-manager
-6. storage system status should change to available after a while.
+6. Storage system status should change to 'Available' after a few minutes.

 ##### Links: